 Protocols for working with Aboriginal and Torres Strait Islander peoples

-Download the document: Protocols for working with Aboriginal and Torres Strait Islander peoples
+Download the document: Protocols for working with Aboriginal and Torres Strait Islander peoples (PDF)

 RECOGNISE is the people's movement to recognise Aboriginal and Torres Strait Islander peoples in the Australian Constitution and ensure there’s no place in it for racial discrimination.